reeeeverb/Intro-to-Algos/notes/14-Dynamic-Programming.md

 - You have a rod of length n and you can cut into any number of pieces each size has a set price, make the most money
 - implementation in cut-rod.py

+#### Example 2 : Matrix Chain Multiplication
+- given a sequence of n matrices to be multiplied compute the product
+  - matrices are not neccesarily square